-To take the stress out of this for our customers, we have incorporated all of these factors into our easy and simple to use quote engine.
+To make things simple for our customers, we have incorporated all of these factors into our quote engine.

-When you book with Parcel Monkey, as long as you provide the accurate dimensions of your parcel into our quote engine, along with the correct parcel weight and delivery destinations, you can be sure of an accurate quote.
-This makes life so much easier for you when it comes to booking with us.
+When you book with Parcel Monkey, as long as you enter the accurate dimensions of your parcel into our courier quote form, along with the correct parcel weight and delivery destination, you can be sure of an accurate quote.

-We recently came across a handy app for your smartphone via ProductHunt called AirMeasure, which allows you to measure a box without needing a tape measure.
-It is a virtual tape measure allowing you to measure a box at any time in any place, perfect for that odd occasion when you need to know the parcel dimensions.
+We recently came across a handy app for your smartphone via ProductHunt called AirMeasure, which allows you to measure a box without needing a tape measure - very handy if you don't have a ruler or tape measure to hand!

 Parcelforce surcharge heavily for items that exceed 30kg in either physical or volumetric weight.
 This point is made clear during the booking process via a tick box which must be acknowledged before proceeding to payment.

 When Parcel Monkey is invoiced by Parcelforce, all items that are found to be outside of their terms and conditions are given a default weight of 10kg but charged for at the surcharge amount.
 Our system will notify customers of the additional charge based on the default weight (10kg) stated by Parcelforce.
 This can cause confusion if the weight declared at the time of booking was higher.

 We understand this and should our customers require the exact weight and dimensions recorded by Parcelforce then we are more than happy to request these directly from the courier.